M17 (amateur radio): Hardware support

 With a small hardware modification, TYT MD-380, MD-390 and MD-UV380 handheld transceivers can be flashed with a custom, free, open source firmware to enable M17 support.

+In July 2024, a US-based company Connect Systems, Inc. released the CS7000-M17, being the first commercial off-the-shelf handheld transceiver with native M17 support.

 Bridging with other modes

-Links to DMR and System Fusion exist.
+Links between M17 and other digital voice modes and Internet linked networks exist, with several networks providing M17 access.
+Modes bridged include DMR, P25, System Fusion, D-STAR, NXDN, AllStarLink, EchoLink and IRLP.

+Comparison with other standards

 M17 over IP

 Access nodes and repeaters can be linked using reflectors.
-Over 150 M17 reflectors exist worldwide as of December 2022.
+Over 100 M17 reflectors exist worldwide (June 2025).

 History

 The project was started in 2019 by Wojciech Kaczmarski in Warsaw, Poland.
-A local amateur radio club he was a member of, SP5KAB, was involved in digital voice communications.
+A local amateur radio club he was a member of, was involved in digital voice communications.
 Kaczmarski, having experimented with TETRA and DMR, decided to create a completely non-proprietary protocol and named it after the club's street address - Mokotowska 17.
-As every part of the protocol was intended to be open source, Codec 2 released under the GNU GPL 2 license, has been chosen as the speech encoder.
+As every part of the protocol was intended to be open source, Codec 2, released under the GNU LGPL 2.1 license, was chosen as the speech encoder.